In this newsletter: Chair’s Report: 2025 | Winter Meeting Debrief

 |

-📣 CALL TO ACTION: Share your Climate Frontlines Story
+📬 CALL TO ACTION: Share your Climate Story

 Short quotes, videos — how is climate change affecting you?
 Have you experienced a heat wave?
 Asthma worse from wildfires?
 Flash flooding?
 Can’t get home insurance?
-We will share and amplify: This is one of the most powerful ways to make a difference.
+Utility bills up?
+How is Trump making climate worse?
+We will help create, share and amplify: This is one of the most powerful ways to make a difference.

 Share your story.